 WASHINGTON, DC – JANUARY 06: A pro-Trump mob breaks into the U.S. Capitol.
-Congress held a joint session today to ratify President-elect Joe Biden’s 306-232 Electoral College win over President Donald Trump.
-A group of Republican senators said they would reject the Electoral College votes of several states unless Congress appointed a commission to audit the election results.
+Congress held a joint session to ratify President-elect Joe Biden’s win over Donald Trump.
 (Photo by Win McNamee/Getty Images)

 Pushing for a wolf massacre and an open season on sandhill cranes; attacking school board members and trying to force schools to drop COVID safety measures; bringing Sen. Ted Cruz (R-Texas) to Madison and then moving his speech because of the University of Wisconsin’s “Marxist COVID mandates”.
 What are Republicans and their so-called conservative allies up to?